11 Best Paprika Substitute Options: Your Complete Guide to Paprika

 What do you get when you put red capsicums in the dehydrator (or sun-dry them) and grind them into a powder?
 Pa-pa-pa-prika!
 Since red peppers aren’t hot or spicy but mildly sweet, most types of paprika will have a sweet base.

-However, there are many different types of red peppers around the world, and depending on what type of paprika is used and its origin, paprika’s flavor profile can range between warm, mild, smoky, sharp, pungent, and spicy.
-The color of paprika can be bright red, orange, or a deep, dark red.
+However, there are many different types of red peppers around the world.
+Depending on the type of paprika used and its origin, paprika’s flavor profile can range between warm, mild, smoky, sharp, pungent, and spicy.
+The paprika color can be bright red, orange, or a deep, dark red.

 Due to the varying flavors and colors, it’s not always a good idea to substitute one type of paprika for another (such as replacing sweet paprika with smoked paprika).
-If you do this, you could end up completely altering the taste of your dish.
+Doing so could completely alter the taste of your dish.

-Before we dive into the best paprika substitutes in your spice rack, let’s take a look at the most common types of paprika, how they taste, and what dishes they’re used for.
-Familiarizing yourself with the different varieties of paprika will set you up for success when making recipe substitutions.
+Before we discuss the best paprika substitutes for your spice rack, let’s examine the most common types of paprika, their taste, and their uses.
+Familiarizing yourself with the different varieties of paprika will help you succeed when making recipe substitutions.

 Regular Paprika